vigneshavm/Interview-questions/JS Q.md

 ##  Event Loop & Call Stack

 #### 🔁 **Event Loop**
-- The event loop is what allows JavaScript — even though it's single-threaded — to perform asynchronous operations like handling timers, HTTP requests, or user interactions without blocking the main thread.
+- The event loop is what allows JavaScript — even though it's single-threaded — to perform asynchronous operations without blocking the main thread (handling timers, HTTP requests, or user interactions).
 - The **event loop** continuously checks the call stack and callback queue (or task/microtask queues).
  - The event loop constantly checking if the call stack is empty, and then pushing callbacks or microtasks into the stack to execute.
  - This allows JavaScript to stay non-blocking and reactive, even though it runs in a single thread.